darcamo/cmake-integration/README.md

 folders for different presets.

-## Hiding some targets during completion
+### Hiding some targets during completion

-When invoking `cmake-integration-save-and-compile`, a list of targets is presented, allowing the user to select one for compilation.
-In many cases, you may only be interested in a specific subset of targets, such as executable targets.
+When invoking `cmake-integration-save-and-compile`, a list of targets is presented, allowing the user to select one for compiling, running, etc. In many cases, you may only be interested in a specific subset of targets, such as executable targets.
 To streamline this process, several variables can be used to filter the targets displayed during completion.
 These variables are:

 - `cmake-integration-include-subproject-targets-during-completion`
 - `cmake-integration-hide-library-targets-during-completion`